 6.2 Holiday Payment – hourly paid employees

 The arrangements for accruing, taking/paying holidays for hourly paid employees may differ.
-Some staff on open ended zero hours employment contracts will have an additional payment in lieu of holidays automatically paid in the same way as is done for Casual workers.
-This is based on a pro-rata entitlement of 31 days annual leave plus public holidays.
+Some staff on open-ended zero-hours employment contracts will have an additional payment in lieu of holidays automatically paid in the same way as is done for Casual workers.
+This is based on a pro-rata entitlement of 32 days annual leave plus public holidays.

-Other hourly paid employees, including those with a minimum number of hours stated in their contracts will similarly accrue holiday for every hour worked and this will then be scheduled and paid in agreement with their line manager.
-This is again based on a pro-rata entitlement of 31 days annual leave plus any public holidays which fall within the period of the contract.
-In some cases (e.g. GTAs and Demonstrators) this will be deemed to be accrued and taken in the month the hours are worked - this will happen automatically and does not require any claim to be made.
-For others it is accrued and then taken at the end of a term or semester.
-Payment of holidays for employees in this situation is made via the same Timesheet as for their standard working hours and processed on behalf of the employee by Local Administration with support from the central HR Team and payroll.
+Other hourly paid employees, including those with a minimum number of hours stated in their contracts, will similarly accrue holiday for every hour worked and this will then be scheduled and paid in agreement with their line manager.
+This is again based on a pro-rata entitlement of 32 days annual leave plus any public holidays which fall within the period of the contract.
+In some cases (e.g. PHD Student (Tutors) and Demonstrators) this will be deemed to be accrued and taken in the month the hours are worked - this will happen automatically and does not require any claim to be made.
+For others, it is accrued and then taken at the end of a term or semester.
+Payment of holidays for employees in this situation is made via the same Timesheet as for their standard working hours and processed on behalf of the employee by Local Administration with support from the central P&OD Team and payroll.
 A calculator is available via the Useful Links below.

 7. Termination Arrangements - Casual Workers